In a world where we’re bombarded with information and distractions, attention levels are dwindling.

 Keep it bulleted

 Bullet points, sub-headings, headline statistics and key takeaways are all great ways to make your content easily consumed without heavy concentration.

 Any content you produce should be bite-sized and easily consumed.
 Thinking of producing a five-minute epic “viral” video explaining the virtues of your service?
 Think again.
 Break it down into bite-sized chunks so people can pick and choose what they want to consume.

 Make it easily shareable

 Consume, share, move on.
 That’s the way of the modern internet and social media user.
-If you’re expecting them to copy your content URL, open a new browser window, log in and then paste in order to share, you’re going to be disappointed.
-Sharing should be easy, quick, and hassle free.
+If you’re expecting them to copy your content URL, open a new browser window, log in and then paste to share, you’re going to be disappointed.
+Sharing should be easy, quick, and hassle-free.

 Make your point clear

 The full data from your 10,000 person survey is great.
 Provide it for those that want it.
 But keep your release or your post to a handful, or ideally one, clear point.

 Lots of great statistics came from our smartphone survey, but the one that interested everyone was that people pick up their smartphones 221 times a day.
 Find your key point and make it clear.

 Make it surprising